rasmus-kirk/website/index.md

 ---
-title: About me
+title: Resume
 ---

 Hi, I am Rasmus Kirk.
 I hold a bachelor's degree in Computer Science from Aarhus University, Denmark, and I am currently pursuing a master's degree with a specialization in Cryptography (specifically SNARKs) and Formal Software Verification, that I will finish March 2026.
-I have been working part-time as a student worker at Concordium, a cryptocurrency firm, for about three years.
-I like Rust and I am also currently learning Japanese.
+I have been working part-time as a student worker at Concordium, a cryptocurrency firm, for about three years, primarily writing in Rust.

 Here is a list of some of my software interests: